silent1993/c-language/readme.txt

-This is used to store my c or c++ code.
+This is used to store my all code.
 All the code is written by me.
+Different forder represents different language.